sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 bmrt_launch_tensor
 >>>>>>>>>>>>>>>>>>>>>>

-Infer npu for the designated network.
+Infer deep-learning processor for the designated network.
 The interface is declared as follows:

 .. code-block:: cpp

   /*
   To launch the inference of the neuron network with setting input tensors.
   This API supports the neuron nework, that is static-compiled or dynamic-compiled.
-  After calling this API, inference on TPU is launched.
-The CPU program will not be blocked if the neuron network is static-compiled and has no cpu layer.
-Otherwize, the CPU program will be blocked.
+  After calling this API, inference on deep-learning processor is launched.
+The host program will not be blocked if the neuron network is static-compiled and has no cpu layer.
+Otherwize, the host program will be blocked.
 This API support multiple inputs, and multi thread safety.

   Parameters: [in] p_bmrt - Bmruntime that had been created.